jsx-eslint/eslint-plugin-react/docs/rules/forbid-component-props.md

 ### `forbid`

 An array of strings, with the names of props that are forbidden.
+The default value of this option is `['className', 'style']`.